mtosoftware/FinalEngine/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature Request
+name: ✨ Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for a new project feature
-title: ''
+title: '✨ New Feature'
-labels: enhancement
+labels: '✨ Feature'
-assignees: ''
+assignees: 'softwareantics'
 ---

-# Description
+## Description

-Please provide a clear and concise description of the feature you'd like implemented.
+Briefly describe the proposed feature.

-## The Why
+## Justification

-Please explain _why_ this feature is necessary and should be implemented.
+Explain the significance and benefits of adding this feature.

-## The How
+## Approach

-If you can, provide some information on how you'd like this feature to be implemented.
-If this feature includes any API changes or implementation provide some pseudo code below.
+Outline a suggested approach for implementing the feature, including any relevant API changes or pseudocode if applicable.

 ## Requirements

-Please list any requirements that are necessary to implement this feature (this can include external libraries, the completion of other feature requests, etc).
+List any prerequisites for developing this feature, such as external libraries or dependencies on other repositories.

-## Possible Issues
+## Issue Dependencies

-Please list any possible issues that may arise when attempting to implement this feature.
+Specify any pre-requisite issues that need to be addressed before starting work on this feature.

+## Potential Challenges

+Highlight any foreseeable challenges or difficulties that might be encountered during the implementation of this feature.

+## Additional Context

+Provide any extra context, user scenarios, or visuals that might assist in understanding the feature request better.